ugoabuchi/EXAMI---PHP-CBE-CBT-platform-to-support-fingerprint-authentication/README.md

 13. Edit the connection functions in the regfing.java to suite your database connection
 14. RUN THE PROGRAM

-For enquireis and support contact me at Mathewfortune54@gmail.com or call +2349083273485
+For inquiries and support contact me at Mathewfortune54@gmail.com or call +2349083273485